anomal/NewHopeKeyExchangeExample/README.md

 # NewHope post-quantum key exchange example
 This is an example of post-quantum key exchange using the [NewHope](https://eprint.iacr.org/2015/1092.pdf) (warning: PDF link) algorithm implemented by the Java cryptography library [Bouncy Castle](https://www.bouncycastle.org/java.html).
-Note that NewHope does not address authentication; the authors suggest that authenticity will like be achieved with "proven pre-quantum signatures".
+Note that NewHope does not address authentication; the authors suggest that authenticity will likely be achieved with "proven pre-quantum signatures".

 ## Output (example)
 Alice is the server and Bob is the client in the TLS scenario.